 It's an interesting thought.
 It's not that there are any spiritual powerhouses in the East; but, in a secular setting, they have had some opportunities of character development that we haven't in the West.

 This helps put into perspective the effect that affliction has had on what the world calls "the East" in modern secularism.
-Mr. Solzhenitsyn observed that—because the East has been afflicted with hardship to a greater extent than the West—the people of the East, in general, have developed valuable character traits that otherwise would not have been developed, and are missing in the people of the West.
+Mr. Solzhenitsyn observed that because the East has been afflicted with hardship to a greater extent than the West, the people of the East, in general, have developed valuable character traits that otherwise would not have been developed and that are missing in the people of the West.

 Affliction is understood in modern phraseology as persistent suffering or anguish.
 Although affliction has a negative connotation to most people, it is a necessary element of life with a positive result.
 It exists all around us in various forms and severity.
 The labors and frustrations on a farm don't seem strange to a farmer.
 The storm at sea is not unexpected by a sailor.
 Sweat doesn't surprise a construction worker.
 And so, to those who have chosen to live the life of devotion to God, the afflictions of this world are not unforeseen either.